 Other Ways to Contribute

 Not ready to blog or write an article, but you want to propose a topic you think ATD should cover?
-Or perhaps you have found a great online resource you think the L&D Community of Practice should tap.
-Either way, send me your ideas, requests, and opinions on how you think ATD can improve the Learning & Development Community of Practice.
-I’d love to hear from you!
+Or perhaps you have found a great online resource you think the Science of Learning Community of Practice should tap.
+Either way, send me your ideas, requests, and opinions on how you think ATD can improve the Science of Learning community.